twinbit/dropdock/README.md

 `-- fig.yml
 ```

-(@TODO) Just tweak `fig.yml` to match your system and run `fig up -d` to run the containers,
+(@TODO) Tweak `fig.yml` to match your needs and run `fig up -d` to run the containers.
-at the first run fig will download and build remote containers, it can takes several minutes.
+At the first run fig will download and build remote containers, it can takes several minutes.

 *TODO*